reaver17/reaver17/README.md

     return nil
 end

--- Function to perform the "bang" or "face" action with no speed limit local function performAction(targetName, speed, isBang)
+-- Function to make the player float and face the target (for `>face`) local function levitateAndFace(targetName, speed)
     local targetPlayer = findPlayerByName(targetName)
     if targetPlayer then
         local targetCharacter = targetPlayer.Character